 Computer law, Internet, electronic commerce, ICANN, Internet Corporation for Assigned Names and Numbers, IANA, Internet Assigned Numbers Authority, Independent Review Tribunal, grounds for review, fairness, fidelity to the power, cogency of decision making, public interest, tribunal composition

-Shull, Aaron; Twomey, Paul; and Yoo, Christopher S., "Legal Mechanisms for Governing the Transition of Key Domain Name Functions to the Global Multi-Stakeholder Community" (2017).
-Faculty Scholarship at Penn Law.
+Yoo, Christopher S.; Shull, Aaron; and Twomey, Paul, "Legal Mechanisms for Governing the Transition of Key Domain Name Functions to the Global Multi-Stakeholder Community" (2017).
+Faculty Scholarship.
 2014.